CallumMackenzie/exvi-server/README.md

 # exvi-server
 The server portion of exvi hosted on AWS.

-Lambda functions handled in java are linked to a REST API endpoint which is called by the client.
+Lambda functions handled in java are linked to a REST API endpoint.

-The server manages AWS resources and client data to build state persistance across devices & times.
+The server:
+- Manages AWS resources
+- Saves user state
+- Responds to client requests
+- Sends SMS messages or emails when required